 - Ozonated sterile water and ozone gas are used to completely disinfect the socket and prepare it for the biologic graft.
 Homeopathic remedies can be injected or placed in the socket for additional healing.

-- L-PRF fibrin blood clot and bone substitute is mixed and placed in the socket, carefully covered, and sutured in place.
+- L-PRF fibrin blood clot and bone substitute are mixed and placed in the socket, carefully covered, and sutured in place.

-- Instructions are given for home care of extraction or surgery site following procedure.
+- Instructions are given for home care of extraction or surgery site following the procedure.

 - Ozonated olive oil or a silver gel are applied at home several times a day for post-surgical healing.
-Homeopathics, like Arnica montana, are used for pain and inflammation control.
+Homeopathics, like Arnica montana, is used for pain and inflammation control.